PiNet/PiNet.github.io/README.md

 The main site can be found at [http://PiNet.org.uk](http://PiNet.org.uk).

+## Found a mistake or want to contribute to the documentation?
+Check out the [PiNet documentation contribution page](http://pinet.org.uk/articles/CONTRIBUTING.html) for details on how to get involved!

-#Running site locally
+# Running site locally

-##Installing Jekyll and dependancies.
+## Installing Jekyll and dependancies.
 To run the site locally,
 - First [install Ruby](https://www.ruby-lang.org/en/documentation/installation/).
 - Then install bundler ```gem install bundler```.